How To Manage Heart Health For Seniors

 Mindfulness and Mental Well-being:

-• Practice Mindfulness: Engage in meditation, deep breathing exercises, or yoga to reduce stress and promote relaxation2.
+• Practice Mindfulness: Engage in meditation, deep breathing exercises, or yoga to reduce stress and promote relaxation.
+For a more comprehensive approach, read our Stress Management Guide.

 Regular Check-ups and Screenings: